SelmanB/Genoob/README.md

 # Genoob
 Genetic Algorithm workplace for the "noober" BOUN Hashcode team

+Library books on "Computational Intelligence" provide plenty of information on the algorithm and its alternatives

 Initial proposition for the software architecture is as follows:

 Components{